hmao1/miniprojectreport/Report.md

 #### Task 1

-We imported data from the client in JSON format into a file data.txt using a simple for loop in our analyse.py file.
-Every new data point fromt the client immidately gets imported into the data.txt file.
+We imported data in JSON format from the client into a file called data.txt using a simple for loop in our analyse.py file.
+Every new data point from the client immidately gets imported into the data.txt file.
 Heres a snipet of that loop:

 ```sh
     with open(file, "r") as f: